 - Validate all user inputs like URL, image uploads etc.

 - Keep track of WP-Admin, FTP accounts user section for any unauthorized user.

-- You can use Wordfence plugin also to monitor for malicious scripts etc.
+- You can also use Wordfence plugin to monitor from malicious scripts.

 - Put some security to the server on which your site is hosted, either it hosted on dedicated or a shared server.

 Is your own site get infected with malware/virus, contact me through contact form to get rid of malware with future security implementation.
 In some cases, site might be hit by pharma hack, you can check it either through site content or by searching your site on Google with query "site:example.com pharma"